A guide for the memoir writer—10 things you need to know.

 - Is he trustworthy?

 - What is her greatest strength and greatest weakness?

-The more you learn about your characters, the more real you or your professional ghostwriter can make them seem in the pages of your memoir.
+The more you learn about your characters, the more real you can make them seem in the pages of your memoir.

-A memoir is a piece of “remembered history” that presents a slice of your life, showing how a certain situation, time, place, or person changed you, for better or worse.
+A memoir is a piece of “remembered history” showing how a certain situation, time, place, person, or event changed you, for better or worse.